Hands-On Fundraising

 Consider, though: you probably have donors who find money is tight at this time of year.
 Entertaining, presents, travel… they have expenses of their own to consider.
 Why not do all you can to ask when it’s convenient for them?

-So what do you do if your donors are now in the once a year habit?
+So what do you do if your donors are now in the once-a-year annual giving habit?

 You want to take their preferences to heart, of course.
 And I know donors can be quite tied to giving habits.
 I live in Connecticut.
 We’re not known as the “Land of Steady Habits” for nothing.
 Many donors at one organization I was with could be counted on to send their gift annually – to the date.